 In the marching arts, diversity fundamentally shapes the experiences of performers.
 The close and consistent setting in which young people interact, sharing in the demanding process that entails developing incredible performances, means that youth are reflecting and bettering an American experience.
 In this micro version of American society, marching arts youths consciously and subconsciously experience race, gender, sexuality, and class in their personal lives and in how they understand and interact with the experiences of others.
 As the United States becomes more demographically diverse, marching arts organizations must foster diverse and inclusive experiences to remain forward-thinking, relevant, accessibility, and to ensure longevity.

 Our approach believes in top-down organizational changes because diversity and inclusion are not created by including more people of color, but by leaders who create opportunities and make active decisions that consider diversity and inclusion.
 Change is dependent on leaderships’ efforts to create equal opportunities and equitable accessibility.
 A top-down approach, however, draws knowledge from the bottom-up.
 This means that the inputs from students, alumni, staff, and members of the community – learning from the outside looking inwards – can build informed and complete solutions that benefit people and improves every level of involvement in the organization.
-Some of these are listed on the right.
+Some of these are listed below.

 - Access to scholarships and programming designed for students of color;